 - Application Fee

-- 750-Word Essay* - describing how this degree will help reach the applicant's career goals (submit to firstname.lastname@example.org)
+- 750-Word Essay* - describing how this degree will help reach the applicant's career goals (click on link provided to complete and submit)

 - Two Letters of Recommendation - one must be from an undergraduate professor (student is responsible for sending form link to evaluator**)

 Note: If you are requesting review of your graduate transcripts for transfer of credit, please complete the transfer of credit form and submit to the Office of Graduate Admissions with official graduate transcripts.
 Please review SRU's transfer of credit policy.